 Future of Teaching and Learning

-The purpose of Western Teaching and Learning for the Future: Strategic Action Areas is to develop a campus-wide action plan that builds on our existing strengths and looks to the future.
+Western Teaching and Learning for the Future: Strategic Action Areas aims to build on these strengths by developing a comprehensive, campus-wide action plan that looks ahead to the future of education.

-This requires shared, cross-campus engagement and commitment as we set out action plans that support a culture of continuous innovation in teaching and learning.
+Achieving this vision requires shared engagement and commitment across the university.
+Together, we will create action plans that nurture a culture of continuous innovation in teaching and learning, ensuring Western remains a leader in transformative education.

 Why Now?